R-B-Suraj/demo-repo2/README.md

 git commit -m "title" -m "description"

 git push origin master
-// push to origin in master branch  origin means to this directory
+// push to origin and  master branch  origin means to this directory

 error...   we haven't cloned it from github so it donesn't know where to push it...